 Liquid Sport Psychology uses a model of expertise development that can help coaches understand how and why the challenging nature of coaching can influence their effectiveness, their motivation, and their professional self-understanding.

 We use our research and specialist analysis to give coaches further insight into coaching from 3 different perspectives – player / coach / parent.

 Athlete related issues – Empathetic accuracy between coach and player, player meta perspectives and their effect on player behaviour, talent development environment.

 Parent related issues – Unintentional pressure, reverse dependency, power relations in the athlete triad.

 Coach related issues – Self-employment, competition between coaches, professional self-understanding.

-- One to one coaching (face to face, telephone, or skype)
+One to one coaching (face to face, telephone, skype, or Zoom)

 My work is published by the Lawn Tennis Association (LTA), International Tennis Federation (ITF), and Sport Coaching Review.
 A list of my peer review articles are listed below:

-The Challenges Of Tennis Coaching (ITF) – Download here
+“Accepting The Challenges Of Coaching.
+How Experienced Coaches Adapt – (ITF) – Download here

 If you would like to find out more information about the services on offer please use the form below or call Dr Callum Gowling on 0787 2990251